 Hey guys!
 Matt Popovich here.
 Today in my series of Audi A3 tutorials, I’m going to explain what it means to have a “low coolant” warning and how to fix it from the prospective of a 2015 Audi A3 8V.
 When you first start your car, beeps and chimes will start going off like your car is very unhappy with you, but don’t freak out as it’s not the end of the world yet… although it could be if you don’t keep an eye on things.

-- Check the engine temperature gauge
+- Check the coolant temperature indicator

 - If it stays in the middle, you are fine to keep driving.